socialvibe/truex-ads-docs/bluescript-reference.md

 ###### Notes

 All new values are optional by excluding them in the action.
 For example, if you only want to change x,y and leave width,height alone.

+### Values and Expressions

+The values behavior actions take as input.
+There are 3 types:
+1 - Literal Values
+2 - Stored Values
+3 - Expressions

 ##### (1) - Literal Values